oEnzoRibas/oEnzoRibas/README.md

   </a>
 </p>

-### 📚 Frameworks, Libraries, Technolofies and Platforms
+### 📚 Frameworks, Libraries, Technologies and Platforms

 <p align="center">
   <a href="https://skillicons.dev">